 Solar Control Glass for Sliding Doors: Is it worth it?

-Sliding doors are an excellent way to connect indoor and outdoor spaces while providing a stylish and modern look to a home.
-However, they can also let in a significant amount of heat and light, particularly during the summer months.
+Sliding doors are an excellent way to connect indoor and outdoor spaces, but they can also let in a significant amount of heat and light, particularly in south-facing rooms during the summer months.
 When deciding on your specifications, a conversation with an architectural glazing expert about solar control can be very useful to ensure you have the best glazing for each room in your house.

 What is Solar Control Glass?